zzzeek/sqla_tutorial/presentation/index.rst

   messages are completely different.
 * SQLite does not fully accommodate datetime objects, they must be stored and retreived as strings.
-* pyodbc with SQL Server will often fail to use a VARCHAR table index because Python strings are Unicode and it passes them as NVARCHAR.
+* pyodbc with SQL Server will sometimes fail to use a VARCHAR table index because Python strings are Unicode and it passes them as NVARCHAR.
 * psycopg2's ``cursor.executemany()`` call is extremely slow; special
   extensions must be employed for it to perform acceptably
 * cx_Oracle requires extensive use of ``cursor.setinputsizes()`` to support